14th International Congress on Circumpolar Health

 The congress website www.icch2009.com will be maintained in perpetuity as a living repository of congress-related information.
 Currently available are:

-The proceedings book is published in conjunction with the International Journal on Circumpolar Health.
-In addition to abstracts and submitted articles, the book includes various social glimpses of ICCH14.
+The proceedings book is currently being prepared for publication in conjunction with the International Journal on Circumpolar Health.
+In addition to abstracts and submitted articles, the book will include various social glimpses of ICCH14.